Andrew Alexander (producer)

-Andrew Alexander is a theater and television producer best known for his previous leadership and co-ownership of The Second City, and co-developing and producing the television show SCTV.
+Andrew Alexander (born 24 March 1944) is an English theatre and television producer best known for his previous leadership and co-ownership of The Second City, and co-developing and producing the television show SCTV.

 Early life

-Andrew Alexander was born in London, the United Kingdom.
+Andrew Alexander was born in London, United Kingdom.
 His father, who worked in the aeronautics industry, moved the family to Canada in 1951.
-Alexander studied at Tri-State College in Indiana and Ryerson University in Toronto.
+Brampton, Ontario—raised Alexander studied at Tri-State College in Indiana.
+Alexander studied at Ryerson Polytechnical Institute in Toronto, for a year and a half.

 Career

-Following a year and a half at Ryerson, in 1967, Alexander worked for Thompson Newspapers and the Oakville Beaver newspaper.
-In the early 1970s, he frequented the Toronto arts scene, working as an editor of Ski Magazine, and for the ill-fated John Lennon Peace Festival.
-Alexander worked at the Global Village Theatre, co-producing late night shows, along with his marketing and publicity day job at the Toronto Arts Foundation.
+After studying business at the Ryerson Institute of Technology in Toronto, Alexander sold ads for a suburban weekly newspaper.
+In the early 1970s, he frequented the Toronto arts scene, working as an editor of Ski Magazine and for the ill-fated John Lennon Peace Festival.
+Alexander worked at the Global Village Theatre, co-producing late-night shows and Producing "Spring Thaw."
+In 1972, he joined the Toronto Arts Foundation, marketing their subscription series at the St. Lawrence Center.
 He was eventually hired by the Ivanhoe Theater in Chicago, where he met Bernie Sahlins, owner and co-founder of The Second City.